HWAI-collab/HWAI/ReadMe/FNQPHNRiskStratificationTool.md

 ### Healthcare Context and Objectives

-The Far North Queensland region presents unique healthcare challenges due to its vast geographic expanse (380,000 km²), dispersed population centers, and significant socioeconomic disparities.
+The Far North Queensland region presents unique healthcare challenges due to its vast geographic expanse (380,000 km²), dispersed population centres, and significant socioeconomic disparities.
 The FNQ PHN Risk Stratification Tool addresses these challenges through:

 - **Predictive Analytics**: Early identification of patients at risk for chronic disease progression and acute care episodes
 - **Resource Optimization**: Strategic allocation of healthcare resources based on population risk profiles